-The tasks of your organization to make use of certificate-based authentication are described in detail in the subsequent sections.
+As a developer who integrates an application or external system with BSS and wants to make use of certificates, you need to perform the tasks depicted in gray.
+These tasks are described in detail in the subsequent sections.
 The operator tasks are described in the Operator's Guide.